 Aurora Recovery Centre’s EMDR Testimonials

 “EMDR really helped me to deal with something very traumatic that happened in my life.
 I felt so peaceful, calm and relaxed when EMDR was completed.
 Before, I had such stress and felt emotionally overwhelmed with the traumatic situation that took place where I lived.
 My home seemed to have a cloud over it.
 After EMDR, that grief and sorrow and overwhelming feelings lifted, like the weight of the world was lifted off my shoulders.
 Now I envision and remember only the good moments in my home, the laughter, the warmth, my garden, happy times.
 I am no longer engulfed with sad and negative thoughts over the situation.
-I would highly recommend EMDR to anyone who has experience a traumatic event in their lives.”
+I would highly recommend EMDR to anyone who has experienced a traumatic event in their lives.”

 “Before I did EMDR, I was in a very dark place.
 I was contemplating whether life was worth living or not due to the guilt, shame and images I saw and felt every time I closed my eyes from past trauma.
 But after the quick and simple process, it had disassociated all the negative emotions and feelings I had about my trauma that had consumed my life.
 I came out of the session unable to control my smiling and felt a feeling of freedom I hadn’t felt in years.
-Simply put, it was life changing.”
+Simply put, it was life-changing.”

 – Evan M.

 “I was diagnosed with complex PTSD a few years back.
 I relived my trauma daily and used alcohol to suppress my memories and coped with my physical symptoms of anxiety and depression.
-The thoughts were so severe and intrusive that I was unable to live my life freely until I was referred EMDR from my counselor.
+The thoughts were so severe and intrusive that I was unable to live my life freely until I was referred EMDR from my counsellor.
 I went to the first session with an open mind.
 When the eye movement was conducted I let my intrusive thoughts and memories loose.”

 – Robert G.

 “Well (EMDR) is worth the cost of treatment in itself.
 My experiences from EMDR are amazing.
 I used to have terrible thoughts and guilt over my brother’s accident and anger toward his friends that talked negatively about him.
 When he started doing the movements with his hand for each emotion, it melted away my negative thoughts.
 I got a feeling in my arms and legs like they were in a sauna, then tingling sensations and my smile broke through.
 I felt like the weight of the world was lifted off my shoulders.
-After, I would try and think back to the accident but my brain was like, ‘hell no you don’t,’ and would switch back to positive thoughts about growing up with my brother.
+After I would try and think back to the accident but my brain was like, ‘hell no you don’t,’ and would switch back to positive thoughts about growing up with my brother.
 It even did the same with my dad.
-It’s incredible to say the least.
+It’s incredible, to say the least.
 I recommend it to anyone and everyone.
 I have to say I owe my life to Mike and EMDR.”

 – Aaron Kinley